deeschoi/Development-Pathways-2011-2023-/README.md

 ---

 ## Key Takeaways
-- **Economic capacity, poverty reduction, and life expectancy are strongly linked**, with higher-income countries clustering at low poverty and high health outcomes.
+- **Economic capacity, poverty reduction, and life expectancy are strongly linked**, with higher-income countries clustering at low poverty and high health outcomes
-- **Economic growth supports health improvements but does not ensure uniform outcomes**, as countries with similar GDP per capita often exhibit markedly different life expectancy.
+- **Economic growth supports health improvements but does not ensure uniform outcomes**, as countries with similar GDP per capita often exhibit markedly different life expectancy
-- **Renewable electricity availability per capita generally increases with income**, but adoption varies widely among countries at similar income levels.
+- **Renewable electricity availability per capita generally increases with income**, but adoption varies widely among countries at similar income levels
-- **Renewable energy is associated with broader development progress rather than acting as a direct driver of population health**, with a positive but diffuse relationship to life expectancy.
+- **Renewable energy is associated with broader development progress rather than acting as a direct driver of population health**, with a positive but diffuse relationship to life expectancy
-- **Overall development trajectories are highly heterogeneous**, reinforcing the importance of examining multiple indicators together.
+- **Overall development trajectories are highly heterogeneous**, reinforcing the importance of examining multiple indicators together

 ---